ReDI-School/ux_ui_bootcamp/projects/03_web_application/Bonus_milestone.md

 ## Task 1 - Design Systems and Libraries

-Instructions:
-If you want to delve into component systematization, explore Material Design and use it in your proposal's construction.
+If you want to delve into component systematization, explore Material Design and use it in your design.

-**Deliverables:**
+**Steps:**
 - Modify Material Design styles according to your design proposal (theme builder).
 - Download and use the Material Design library for dashboards.

+**Deliverables:**

+- Your Design System

 **Resources:**